audunf/kustomize-example/README.md

 Deployment workflow is something like this:

 1. Build container using either `npm run deploy` or `make` from the container base directory.
 (Note: Don't expect this to work - these are examples only meant for reading)
 2. Get the version strings used in the latest builds from the container registry.
-Use: `./get-versions-gcloud-registry.pl` or alternatively `./get-versions-docker.pl` (these needs to be adapted).
+Use: `./get-versions-gcloud-registry.pl`, `./get-versions-fs.sh`, or alternatively `./get-versions-docker.pl`.
+These are examples - not fully working.
 3. Update `yaml/dev/kustomization.yaml` or `yaml/prod/kustomization.yaml` files with version strings.
 4. Run the `./deploy.sh` script to update the relevant environment (with either `prod`, `dev`, or `all` as argument)